EnergyInnovation/eps-us/docs/web-interface-graphs.md

   * **Change in Jobs**

     _Policy-induced changes in jobs in each year (i.e., increase or decrease in number of employed individuals in a given year, relative to business-as-usual).
 Note that some jobs (e.g., construction) may be short-term, meaning this metric can be thought of in terms of job-years (one job that lasts for one year equates to one job-year).
 This graph reports the total change in jobs and also breaks out jobs by Fossil Fuel and Utility Jobs, Manufacturing and Construction Jobs, and Other Jobs._

+  * **Change in Jobs by Sex**

+    _Policy-induced changes in jobs in each year (i.e., increase or decrease in number of employed individuals in a given year, relative to business-as-usual), disaggregated into categories by sex.
+Note that some jobs (e.g., construction) may be short-term, meaning this metric can be thought of in terms of job-years (one job that lasts for one year equates to one job-year)._

+  * **Change in Jobs by Race**

+    _Policy-induced changes in jobs in each year (i.e., increase or decrease in number of employed individuals in a given year, relative to business-as-usual), disaggregated into categories by race.
+Note that some jobs (e.g., construction) may be short-term, meaning this metric can be thought of in terms of job-years (one job that lasts for one year equates to one job-year)._

+  * **Change in Jobs by Hispanic or Latino Status**

+    _Policy-induced changes in jobs in each year (i.e., increase or decrease in number of employed individuals in a given year, relative to business-as-usual), disaggregated into categories by Hispanic or Latino status.
+Note that some jobs (e.g., construction) may be short-term, meaning this metric can be thought of in terms of job-years (one job that lasts for one year equates to one job-year)._

+  * **Change in Jobs by Age Bracket**

+    _Policy-induced changes in jobs in each year (i.e., increase or decrease in number of employed individuals in a given year, relative to business-as-usual), disaggregated into categories by age bracket.
+Note that some jobs (e.g., construction) may be short-term, meaning this metric can be thought of in terms of job-years (one job that lasts for one year equates to one job-year)._

   * **Change in Union and Non-Union Jobs**

-    _Policy-induced changes in jobs in each year (i.e., increase or decrease in number of employed individuals in a given year, relative to business-as-usual).
-Note that some jobs (e.g., construction) may be short-term, meaning this metric can be thought of in terms of job-years (one job that lasts for one year equates to one job-year).
-This graph reports the total change in jobs and also breaks out jobs by Union and Non-Union.
-Note that we currently use time-invariant union representation shares by industry to calculate this metric._
+    _Policy-induced changes in jobs in each year (i.e., increase or decrease in number of employed individuals in a given year, relative to business-as-usual), disaggregated into categories by union representation status.
+Note that some jobs (e.g., construction) may be short-term, meaning this metric can be thought of in terms of job-years (one job that lasts for one year equates to one job-year)._

   * **Direct/Indirect/Induced Change in Jobs**